Pancetta: Nutritional value

 One 30-g serving of pancetta contains around 5.0 g of protein, 11.0 g of fat, and 20–25 mg of cholesterol.
 One serving comprises between 15 and 22 percent of the accepted daily value of fats.
 Despite its high portion of daily fat value, pancetta has a lower fat content than other bacon products.

 A single serving of pancetta contains around 540 mg of sodium.
 Consumption of processed meats is reported to be the second largest source of dietary sodium consumption, with bacon products leading processed pork products in sodium content.

 Regulations

-In the European Union, the labelling of pancetta is regulated under the protected designation of origin (PDO) regime.
+In the European Union, the labelling of pancetta is regulated under the protected designation of origin (PDO) status.
 Only pancetta produced in the Italian region of Calabria may be labelled as pancetta di Calabria.

 In the United States, under the Food Safety and Inspection Service of the USDA, hormones are not allowed in hogs or poultry raised for food.
 Pork or poultry sold in the US must be labelled as hormone-free and include a statement saying that federal regulations prohibit the use of hormones.

-Under Canadian regulations (C.R.C., Annex C.2), a cured meat product such as pancetta is an edible meat product prepared with salt with at least 100 ppm of sodium nitrate or potassium nitrate.
+Under Canadian regulations (C.R.C., Annex C.2), a cured meat product such as pancetta is an edible meat product prepared with salt with at least 100 ppm of sodium nitrite or potassium nitrate.